Rubjerg/Graphviz.NetWrapper/README.md

             // We can simply export this graph to a text file in dot format root.ToDotFile(TestContext.CurrentContext.TestDirectory + "/out.dot");

-        }
+            // A word of advice, Graphviz doesn't play very well with empty strings.
+            // Try to avoid them when possible. (https://gitlab.com/graphviz/graphviz/-/issues/1887) }

         [Test, Order(2)]